jsks/zsh-plugins/README.md

 zsh httpd plugin

 **zerve** is a spinoff from [czhttpd](http://github.com/jsks/czhttpd) and was inspired by the approach taken from [zshttpd](http://zshwiki.org/home/code/scripts/zshttpd).
 It's meant to do one thing and one thing only: easily share files on a local network from the commandline.
-It does so by using zle as a non-blocking event handler which allows us to easily deal with multiple concurrent requests.
+It supports dynamic directory listing and uses zle as a non-blocking event handler.

 ####To install:
 - Source the script in your `.zshrc`.
 E.g.: